How to cope with anxiety at university

 When to seek professional help

 All universities provide access to counsellors, so make an appointment to talk to someone about how you’re feeling.
 Alternatively, you could speak to your GP about your difficulties (whether this is a GP at home or at university), who will be able to provide you with advice on next steps.
 You can also get in touch with Priory.
-We can provide you with access to expert psychiatrists, therapists and other mental health professionals, who will be able to help you overcome your anxiety.
+We can provide you with access to expert psychiatrists, therapists and other mental health professionals, who will be able to diagnose anxiety smyptoms andf help you overcome your mental health challenges.

 Another option would be to access charities such as Samaritans who are available 24/7 to talk to you about any problems that you’re having.
 You can call Samaritans on 116 123.